kleinlikecalvin/python_p1--slot-machine/README.md

    ```
    source .venv/bin/activate
    ```
+5. Call the play function with a bet amount
-5. Run the script in your terminal:
+6. Run the script in your terminal:
    ```bash
    python3 slot_machine.py
    ```